 The aim of this approach is to ensure a clear communication channel between you, as parents, and the School.
 As parents, your first point of contact in the School should be your daughter's Form Tutor.
-She/he will have the best overview of your daughter's involvement and performance in all aspects of school life and should be able to respond effectively to any concerns or issues you have.
+They will have the best overview of your daughter's involvement and performance in all aspects of school life and should be able to respond effectively to any concerns or issues you have.
 The Form Tutor will be able to collate information from members of staff in order to respond to your concerns as well as informing staff of issues when appropriate.

-RESPONSIBLE FOR TITLE NAME Year 7 and Year 8 Deputy Head of School Mrs H Cavanagh Year 9, 10 and 11 Assistant Head (Pastoral and Boarding) Miss N Donson Sixth Form Head of Sixth Form Mr B O'Brien-Blake
+RESPONSIBLE FOR TITLE NAME Year 7 and Year 8 Head of Junior School and Years 7 & 8 / Deputy Head of School Mrs H Cavanagh Year 9, 10 and 11 Assistant Head (Pastoral and Boarding) Miss N Donson Sixth Form Head of Sixth Form Mr B O'Brien-Blake